 NOTICE: Guest speakers sometimes need to cancel on short notice.
-Classes may be canceled and/or another class may be substituted in, on that day.
+Classes may be cancelled and/or another class may be substituted in, on that day.

-As the founding director of Age Friendly Outreach & Resource Network, Ronda is an avid supporter of ‘Aging In Place’ and believes that we need to have more resources available to help older adults remain in their own homes.
+When Ronda’s mom went through the stages of dementia, Ronda moved to live with her mom, to fulfil her mom’s wish of remaining in her own home.
+During this time, Ronda found there was not a lot of support to assist people to remain, in their own homes and Age In Place.
+Ronda is an avid supporter of ‘Aging In Place’ and believes that we need to have more resources available to help older adults remain in their own homes.

 Myrna has recently retired and closed her private practice in Regina working mainly with children and their families.
 She has a Masters in social work from the University of Toronto and has worked in the helping profession and education for over 40 years.
 As a facilitator, Myrna is a good listener,compassionate, soft-spoken and fair.
 For her, it is important people know they are all valued for their contributions.
 She is interested in assisting participants of SCWW who are seeking knowledge and information to benefit their lives and help relieve loneliness.

 Myrna is from small town Saskatchewan and knows the value of helping your neighbor.
 As a daughter of an elevator Agent, she and her family were very involved in the communities they lived in.
 Volunteering became an important part of her life and continues to this day.
 She has helped establish a Volunteer Bureau at the University of Saskatchewanin the 1970’s, was on the first board of the Early Childhood Education Program (ECIP) in Moose Jaw and has served on numerous committees and boards over the years.
 In 2012, she was awarded the Distinguished Service Award for her volunteer work with the Saskatchewan Association of Social Workers.